All Episodes

 You can separate the religion from the organization, right?

-The organization is a a uh hugely corrupt thing that's been corrupt since the uh it was ever since ever, but we have clear evidence that the it was corrupt in 1493 when it plotted to poison with disease a whole fucking continents.
+But we have clear evidence that it was corrupt in 1493 when it plotted to poison with disease a whole fucking continent.

 Now, true, disease has been used in war forever.

-Uh The British used it all the time.
+The British used it all the time.

-They would throw bloated dead cows and bodies and stuff and put them on the trebuchets and fling them into castles because then the people in there would have to handle them to get them get rid of them.
+They would throw bloated dead cows and bodies and stuff and put them on the trebuchets and fling them into castles because then the people in there would have to handle them to get rid of them.

 And sometimes when they'd hit the ground, they would explode.